Sunday School can touch the lives of everyone in the congregation - from the very young to the very...not so young.

 Friends Building Faith meets in room in 225.
 We are a small group of couples in our 40s and 50s.
 We do many DVD based and other short studies and participate in good, candid discussion.
 We try to gather funds for group donations, especially related to our members outside involvements.

 Central’s Young Adult Sunday school class meets in room 105.
-They are a very active group of 20 somethings who meet multiple times through the week for study, fellowship, games and worship.
+They are a very active group of 20 and 30 somethings, married and single, who meet multiple times through the week for study, fellowship, games and worship.

 Community Class meets in room 107 B on Sunday mornings.
 Our ages range from 50s to 70s.
 We study Bible based books, books of the Bible and sometimes follow the sermon series.
 Much discussion can always be counted on!
 All opinions are welcome and respected—often, we agree to disagree!
 We do community work together like Grace soup kitchen and helping serve other needs.
 We give each week to the Grace food pantry or to theCommunity Ministry Fund are faithful in praying for our class and their concerns.